npr/nprapi-wordpress/docs/pushing.md

 # Pushing Stories to the NPR API

-You can push any of your posts to the NPR API by simply using the **Push to NPR** button in the post edit screen:
+You can push any of your posts to the NPR API by checking the "Send to NPR API" box in the "NPR Story API" meta box in the post editor.
+Once this box is checked, publishing the post or saving an updated version of a published post will send the post to the NPR API.

 ![Push to NPR button in the post edit screen](assets/img/push-to-npr-api.png)